 In the new year, your marketing strategy may need an update.
 Some of the tactics you relied on in 2020 may no longer be relevant, so you need to adapt your strategy.
 Email marketing remains one of the most effective marketing channels and should be a centerpiece of any brand’s larger marketing strategy in 2021.

 COVID-19 has made an impact on email marketing, which proved to be a helpful channel for reaching audiences.
 Campaign Monitor reported that email open rates rose in the early days of the pandemic because people wanted to know what was going on.
 In 2021, email will likely continue to be one of the top marketing channels.
-[See business.com's Best of the Best 2020 pick for email marketing, Constant Contact]
+[See our Best Email Marketing Services of 2021]

 Importance of a strong email marketing strategy in 2021